Great Malvern: Architecture

 Much architecture and statuary in the town centre is dedicated to Malvern water, including the St Ann's Well, which is housed in a building dating from 1813.
 The drinking spout, Malvhina, by the sculptor Rose Garrard, was unveiled on 4 September 1998.
-The Enigma Fountain, also by Garrard, was unveiled by The Duke of York in 2000.
+The Enigma Fountain, also by Garrard, was unveiled by the then Duke of York (later Andrew Mountbatten-Windsor) in 2000.

 Music

 Sir Edward Elgar, British composer and Master of the King's Musick, lived much of his life around Malvern and is buried in Little Malvern Roman Catholic churchyard.
 A sculpture group by artist Rose Garrard comprising the Enigma fountain together with a statue of Elgar gazing over Great Malvern stands on Belle Vue Terrace in the town centre.
 The Elgar Route, a 40 mi drive passing some key landmarks from Elgar's life, passes through Malvern.

 Malvern Concert Club, founded in 1903 by Elgar, holds concerts are held in the Forum Theatre, Malvern Theatres.
 Its programmes focus on in renaissance, baroque, classical, romantic and contemporary music.

 In the 1960s, 1970s and 1980s, the Malvern Winter Gardens was a major regional venue for concerts by popular rock bands, including T-Rex, The Jam, AC/DC, Black Sabbath, The Undertones, and Joy Division.
 Many of the events were promoted by Cherry Red, a London-based independent record label formed in 1978.

 The Chandos Symphony Orchestra, under the professional direction of Michael Lloyd, has over 100 players.
 It specialises in performances of major works of the 19th and 20th Centuries.
 The Autumn in Malvern Festival is an annual event featuring performances of artists of music, poetry, writers and film makers held during October every year.
 The Colwell and other brass bands of the early century were part of the music of the town.
 The opera singer Jenny Lind lived and died in Malvern, and is buried in Great Malvern cemetery.
 Julius Harrison (1885–1963), who was a contemporary of Elgar and Professor of Composition at the Royal Academy of Music, lived in Pickersleigh Road for most of the 1940s.
 He was music director at Malvern College and director of the early Elgar Festivals in Malvern.

 Malvern Fringe Festival was officially founded in 1977 as a reaction to the Malvern Festival which was perceived to be biased towards classical music and appealing towards a national and international audience rather than a local one.
 It takes place over three days in June as a fringe to the Elgar Festival.
 The Fringe also organise the Malvern May Day and Parade, an annual community event which has been held in Priory Park on the Saturday before the May Bank Holiday since 1993 and various musical and other live events throughout the year.
 The Fringe aims to be inclusive; bridging the generation gap by providing a varied programme of events for the local people of Malvern aimed at all ages.